 How to Use Variable Row Number as Cell Reference in Excel

 As shown in the below screenshot, we want the sum of a couple of numbers.
 We can simply get the sum by summing the range (i.e., B5:B11).
-However, if we are unable to insert B11 as cell reference then we use a random row number (i.e.C5).
-The INDIRECT, OFFSET, or INDEX function converts C5 cell value 11 as B11 cell reference.
-So, the overall conversion happens B(C5)=B11.
+However, if we can’t insert B11 as cell reference then we use a random row number (i.e.C5).
+The INDIRECT, OFFSET, or INDEX function converts the C5 cell value 11 as B11 cell reference.
+The overall conversion becomes B(C5)=B11.

 Overview-Variable Row Number as Cell Reference in Excel